Server & API

 De-Duplication

-When an alert with the same environment
+When an alert with the same environment-resource-event

-combination is received with the same severity
+combination is received with the same severity, the alert

 is de-duplicated.